zachsmead/d2-lod-blank-characters/README.md

 Windows Users:

-- If you use Windows, you can copy files from this repository to your Saves folder and it will work fine.
-However, on Windows you can easily replicate the same effect by just typing a letters.
+- If you use Windows, you can copy files from this repository to your Saves folder and that should work fine.
+However, on Windows you can easily replicate the same effect by just typing a few letters.

 From the instructions at https://www.gamefaqs.com/pc/370600-diablo-ii-lord-of-destruction/cheats :
 1. Right click the desktop icon for D2 and click 'Properties'.

 2. Click the 'Shortcut' tab.

 3. In 'Target:', you should see something like '"C:\Program Files (x86)\Diablo II\Diablo II.exe"'.
 Keep this and just add ' -act5' next to it.
-This will make it so that every time you create a new character in D2, you'll start as a level 33 blank character in Act 5.
+This will make it so that every time you create a new character in D2, you'll start at level 33 in Act 5.

-4. If you don't have LoD, add ' -act4' instead and you'll start as a level 27 blank character in Act 4.
+4. If you don't have the expansion, add ' -act4' instead and you'll start as a level 27 blank character in Act 4.

 -